ccanonne/ccanonne.github.io/tutorials/focs2023/index.md

 __Program__: tentative (more details available soon)

-The program will feature talks on recent and exciting results in this area, as well as an open problems presentation:
+The program will feature talks on recent and exciting results in this area, and will gather open problems in the topic from and for the participants:

 * November 6 (Day 1)
   * Yury Polyanskiy (MIT)